The Power of the Dog (Savage novel): Plot

 Rose secretly begins to drink to cope with blinding headaches she develops because of the tense living situation between Phil, her, and her son, and begins stealing liquor from George's cabinet.
 When she makes a final attempt to make peace with Phil by asking him why he dislikes her, he reveals that he knows about her drinking.
 The confrontation is overheard by Peter.

 After Phil witnesses Peter being humiliated by the fellow ranchers but choosing to ignore their jeers, he decides to take Peter under his wing in order to pry him away from Rose, scheming in the hope that George will eventually divorce her.
 Phil, however, unwittingly becomes enthralled by Peter and comes to admire his confidence and curiosity.
 After Rose sells Burbank hides without Phil's permission, Phil becomes enraged with her; he had planned to use the hides to braid a rope for Peter.
 Peter offers to let Phil use a hide he has saved in order to finish the work and Phil is overcome by the gesture, privately admitting to himself that he is sexually attracted to Peter, an attraction he had felt only once before with his mentor Bronco Henry.

 Shortly after, Phil takes ill and dies.
-Strangely the Burbank family becomes more closely knit after this.
+The Burbank family becomes more closely knit after this.
 Rose stops drinking and invites George's parents to visit the ranch for Christmas.
 Peter is elated that his mother is happy at last and reflects that this was always meant to be, as his father's suicide and his own action of giving Phil a hide tainted with anthrax has paved the way for her to be content.